rust-lang/rfcs/text/3660-crates-io-crate-deletions.md

 # Motivation

-There are a variety of reasons why a crate author might want to delete a crate or version from crates.io:
+There are a variety of reasons why a crate author might want to delete a crate from crates.io:

 * You published something accidentally.
 * You wanted to test crates.io.